-What we will do to achieve our aims

-- provide business safety advice and support to local businesses to help them meet their legislative requirements - investigate the potential of developing the Primary Authority Scheme across the Fire Alliance to ensure consistent advice, inspection and enforcement processes continue to promote the introduction of sprinklers within all potentially high- risk commercial and residential premises ensure local businesses increase their fire safety compliance carry out fire safety audits to ensure local businesses are complying with the requirements of the Regulatory Reform (Fire Safety) Order 2005.
-Many of these audits will be pre-planned through our risk-based and intelligence-led audit programmes, which assist in targeting those premises identified as representing the greatest risk to life in the event of a fire. undertake appropriate levels of specialist training to ensure protection officers can continue to provide proportionate, efficient and effective business safety advice, carry out inspections and take enforcement where necessary continue to extend business fire safety training across the Service to support firefighter safety and technical awareness reduce the number of arson-related incidents in commercial premises carry out fire investigations and work with the police and other partners to produce evidence to support the criminal justice process help to protect property, possessions and local heritage sites and valuables from fire and the effects of flooding and other extreme weather events continue to prepare site plans with key information to ensure effective firefighting, firefighter safety, and salvage where possible, and make this information available at the incident ground continue working with partners to help ensure local communities understand what to do to keep themselves, their property and possessions safe in the event of fire, flood or other emergency incident respond effectively to the key findings and recommendations of the Grenfell Tower Inquiries continue to work with local and national partners, including the National Fire Chiefs Council (NFCC), to address the key findings and recommendations of the Grenfell Tower Inquiries, including adapting processes and procedures in line with new guidance and legislation work with communities and businesses to educate, support and, where appropriate, enforce change in line with new guidance and legislation
+Protection - protecting people, firefighters, property and the environment when fires, floods and other emergencies happen Our aims What we will do to achieve our aims reduce the risk of fire in commercial and other premises where people work, shop and visit, and mitigate the impact of business disruption and the cost to the local economy and the environment provide business safety advice and support to local businesses to help them meet their legislative requirements investigate the potential of developing the Primary Authority Scheme across the Fire Alliance to ensure consistent advice, inspection and enforcement processes continue to promote the introduction of sprinklers within all potentially high- risk commercial and residential premises ensure local businesses increase their fire safety compliance carry out fire safety audits to ensure local businesses are complying with the requirements of the Regulatory Reform (Fire Safety) Order 2005.
+Many of these audits will be pre-planned through our risk-based and intelligence-led audit programmes, which assist in targeting those premises identified as representing the greatest risk to life in the event of a fire. undertake appropriate levels of specialist training to ensure protection officers can continue to provide proportionate, efficient and effective business safety advice, carry out inspections and take enforcement where necessary continue to extend business fire safety training across the Service to support firefighter safety and technical awareness reduce the number of arson-related incidents in commercial premises carry out fire investigations and work with the police and other partners to produce evidence to support the criminal justice process help to protect property, possessions and local heritage sites and valuables from fire and the effects of flooding and other extreme weather events continue to prepare site plans with key information to ensure effective firefighting, firefighter safety, and salvage where possible, and make this information available at the incident ground continue working with partners to help ensure local communities understand what to do to keep themselves, their property and possessions safe in the event of fire, flood or other emergency incident respond effectively to the key findings and recommendations of the Grenfell Tower Inquiry continue to work with local and national partners, including the National Fire Chiefs Council (NFCC) and Representative Bodies, to address the key findings and recommendations of the Grenfell Tower Inquiry, including adapting processes and procedures in line with new guidance and legislation work with communities and businesses to educate, support and, where appropriate, enforce change in line with new guidance and legislation